- "Hobbyhorses, severed heads, wielding spears of utmost dread..."

 Thoughts on the CA

 Neigh Slayers are rambunctious gremlins who can't tell the difference between playtime and murder.
 We wanted to give the Neigh Slayers a couple more options than just "run at enemy, hit with lance, repeat," by giving them a menu of special rules to vary up their game play.
 Each special rule should personify some kind of different playtime activity, and aid the Neigh Slayers in different situations.
 Grievous Wounds for example, is sorely lacking in Grymkin in general, and this should give the army a good way to handle enemy healing.
 Conversely, Parry and Annoyance should help them get unstuck from combat and inhibit enemy counter-attacks.
-Lastly, Continuous Fire and Flame Burst should help them get slightly more favorable trades with enemy light infantry when they don't have anything heavier to hit.
+Lastly, Play Dead gives them a way of remaining safe whilst edging forward towards key targets.

 Why Should I Include Neigh Slayers in my Army?